OrigamiKing3612/OrigamiKing3612.github.io/README.md

 This is the modpack that I recommend for my Server and playing Minecraft.

 #### **Download**
-You can download the zip file on my [GitHub](https://github.com/OrigamiKing3612/OrigamiKings-Client-Modpack) Or if you have a special launcher you can download the `.mrpack` on [Modrinth](https://modrinth.com/modpack/origamikings-client-modpack).
+You can download the zip file on my [GitHub](https://github.com/OrigamiKing3612/OrigamiKings-Client-Modpack), or if you have a special launcher you can download the `.mrpack` on [Modrinth](https://modrinth.com/modpack/origamikings-client-modpack).

 ## **Instead**
 This is my first mod and is in the process of a rewrite.